sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/transfers.rst

 :Optional: Yes
 :From version: 3.0.0
 :Values:
-    * Path on local filesystem.
+    * Path on the local filesystem.
     * `Disabled`
 :Description:
     Path to a folder in the local file system used to keep a copy of